 3. Check Your Credit Report

-As always, and perhaps especially for financing a house in Los Angeles after a bankruptcy, lenders will want to carefully peruse your credit report.
+As always, and perhaps especially for financing a house in Riverside after a bankruptcy, lenders will want to carefully peruse your credit report.
 Lenders, understandably, will want to make sure of your creditworthiness.
 And keep in mind that while bankruptcy proceedings can stay on your credit report for up to 10 years, that doesn’t mean you have to wait 10 years to apply for a mortgage.

 So, to expedite things, you need to review your credit report to make sure it is up to date and accurate.
 Experts advise looking for the following kinds of errors and inaccuracies: